ccyip/CS565Grader/README.md

 - Generate `output` directory: run `stack run -- publish <top directory>`.
 The generated `output` directory should contain an updated `gradebook.csv` and a `feedback` directory which consists of `feedback.txt` for each student.
+Check some of these files just to make sure nothing weird happened.
+Note that some students might get more points than maximum points due to bonus questions.

 - Publish feedback and grades: go to `output/feedback`, and run `zip -r feedback.zip . -x ".*"` (on Mac, you may run `zip -r feedback.zip . -x ".*" -x